iainrosen/spe2fits/README.md

 After these are installed using pip: `python3 -m pip install packagename`, you can run the script just as above, but with the .py extension.
 Ex: `./spe2fits.py filename.SPE`.

+## Issues & Compatability
+Please refer to the issues page if you have any problems running the release or source on your machine.
+I will try my best to resolve them.